 Is a letter of recommendation the same as a reference letter?
-This is a common question for those navigating job applications, academic admissions, or professional opportunities.
+People ask the question this all the time, especially when they're applying for jobs, grad school, or just chasing new opportunities.

 What is a reference letter?